ImSwitch/ImSwitch/docs/adding-device-support.rst

 Adding support for more devices
 *******************************

-There are three main device types that ImSwitch supports:
+There are three main device types that ImSwitch's hardware control module supports:
 **detectors**, **lasers** and **positioners**.
 In order to add support for a new detector, laser or positioner, a corresponding device manager class must be implemented in ImSwitch's code.